Preparing for the Treaty Excursion

-In the spring of 1904, Deputy Superintendent General Frank Pedley confidentially informed the Chairman of the Hudson’s Bay Company, C.C.
+In the spring of 1904, Federal Deputy Superintendent General Frank Pedley confidentially informed the Chairman of the Hudson’s Bay Company, C.C.
 Chipman, about a possible “conference” with the Indians living north of the Robinson Treaties.

 His letter included a census of aboriginal people living near the several HBC Posts in the territory intended to be included in the new Treaty, including three Posts in the Province of Quebec.